 - » Are my skills easily transferrable to a job in the sector?

 - » I'd consider going back to school in order to get a job in the sector.
 What should I study?

 - » Where can I search for jobs in the sector?

 Jobs in the nonprofit sector can often be difficult to categorize.
 Workers are often called on to wear various hats throughout the day; while this means that jobs can be exciting and varied, it can also make it hard for job seekers to determine the category of work that jobs fall into.
 The following job snapshots were created to provide a quick glance into some of the most common nonprofit careers.

 What can I do with my degree?

 Perhaps you are already studying toward a particular diploma or degree, or are a recent graduate.
 You find yourself interested in the exciting prospect of working in the nonprofit sector, but arent sure how your current education and skills might translate to a job.
 Do you already have the skills and education related to some of the most common jobs in the nonprofit sector?
-Visit the HR Council's What can I do with my degree? page to find out.
+Visit the What can I do with my degree? page to find out.